Take Hitler and stick him on the funny page! His Girl Friday

-– Bruce Baldwin: I like him; he’s got a lot of charm.
+Bruce Baldwin: I like him; he’s got a lot of charm.

-– Hildy Johnson: Well he comes by it naturally, his grandfather was a snake.
+Hildy Johnson: Well he comes by it naturally, his grandfather was a snake.

-This is the remake of a film called The Front Page, and Hildegard “Hildy” Johnson was originally a man, but Hawks liked how his secretary read Hildy Johnson’s lines, so he decided to cast a female for the role.
-Cary Grant was cast almost instantaneously, but casting for the female role took a while.
-Hearing about that, Russell spitefully showed up for her audition with her hair still wet from swimming.
+This is the remake of a film called The Front Page, and Hildegard “Hildy” Johnson was originally a man, but Hawks liked how his secretary read Hildy Johnson’s lines, so he decided to cast a woman for the role.
+Cary Grant was cast almost immediately, but casting for the female role took longer Hearing about that, Russell spitefully showed up for her audition with her hair still wet from swimming.
 In her autobiography, she named the His Girl Friday chapter Back Door to The Front Page, or How I Was Everybody’s Fifteenth Choice.
-In this film, Cary Grant plays an editor for The Morning Post names Walter Burns who is still in love with his ex-wife Hildy Johnson, played by Rosalind Russell, who’s about to marry an insurance salesman and settle to live as a housewife in Albany.
-Walter is determined to sabotage her plans by urging her to do just this one last story.
-The story of a murder case!
-Of course, as the plot thickens, Walter is doing every possible trick in the book to stop her from leaving.

 Hildy Johnson: A big fat lummox like you hiring an airplane to write: “Hildy, don’t be hasty.
 Remember my dimple.
 Walter.”
 Delayed our divorce 20 minutes while the judge went out and watched it.

 Hildy Johnson: [Hildy’s on the phone telling Walter how Earl Williams escaped while being watched by the sheriff Hartwell] Of course he had to have a gun to re-enact the crime with.
 And who do you think supplied it?
 Peter B. Hartwell.
-B For brains.
+B for brains.

 Hawks is a master of lighting.
-The gloomy cell has barely some light, while the newspaper agency shines in all its glory, contrasting different worlds.
-Hildy is both a woman and a man, her stories have a woman’s touch, but she’s also the best newspaperman in the room.
+The gloomy cell has barely any light, while the newspaper agency shines in all its glory, contrasting different worlds.
+Hildy is both a woman and a man: her stories have a woman’s touch, but she’s also the best newspaperman in the room.
 She wants a domestic life but strives for fame and success.
-Jellerson and Anderson claim that Hildy unintentionally deconstructs different ideologies, by not fitting in the binary opposition.
+Jellerson and Anderson claim that Hildy unintentionally deconstructs different ideologies by not fitting into the binary opposition.
 After all, the gender switch Hawks made works quite well.
-This movie is fast-paced, extremely funny, and shows not the importance of a story like in Wilder’s case, but the importance of the dialogue, which can be the main advantage of a film if done right.
-Consider Before Sunrise trilogy, where spontaneity and time constraints are also expressed the best in great dialogue, creating a romantic story of love and reconciliation from a different, stream-of-consciousness point of view.

 Walter Burns: No, no, never mind the Chinese earthquake for heaven’s sake…Look, I don’t care if there’s a million dead…No, no, junk the Polish Corridor…Take all those Miss America pictures off Page Six…Take Hitler and stick him on the funny page…No, no, leave the rooster story alone – that’s human interest.